Students, Security, and Race

 University of Florida Levin College of Law

-Further, this Article offers recommendations to address the disproportionate use of security measures on low-income and minority students and to curb violence more effectively.
+In addition, this Article offers recommendations to address the disproportionate use of security measures on low-income and minority students and to curb violence more effectively.
 It urges school officials and policymakers to support programs that build trust and collective responsibility instead of providing grants for strict security measures.
-Additionally, it recommends that the Department of Education’s Office of Civil Rights play a more active role in addressing the disproportionate use of strict security measures on minority students.
-Finally, this Article concludes by proposing an alternative test that courts should apply to evaluate students’ Fourth Amendment rights.
+Further, it recommends that the Department of Education’s Office of Civil Rights play a more active role in addressing the disproportionate use of strict security measures on minority students.

 Keywords: school security, Fourth Amendment, education law, student searches, suspicionless searches, search and seizure, school law, Newtown, metal detectors, school resource officers